Yanbo-Zhu/Terraform/98_Terraform_Cloud_Terraform_Enterprise/98_02_Sentinel_Policy_共有的特性.md

 Sentinel does not enforce policy logic before the plan phase or after the apply phase.
 However, Sentinel policies can also be used to enforce compliance on policy requirements that are not directly related to infrastructure changes, such as resource tagging or naming conventions.
 In thes cases, Sentinel policies may be evaluated at other points in the Terraform Enterprise workflow, such as during VCS (version control system) integration or during cost estimation.

+# 2 benefits of using Sentinel with Terraform Cloud/ Terraform Enterprise?

+选 abc
+A. Policy-as-code can enforce security best practices
+B. You can restrict specific configurations on resources like "CIDR=O.O.O.O/O" not allowed
+C. You can enforce a list of approved AWS AMIS
+D. Sentinel Policies can be written in HashiCorp Configuration Language (HCL)
+E. You can check out and check in cloud access keys

+D. Sentinel Policies can be written in HashiCorp Configuration Language (HCL): Sentinel can be written in many languages but preferably domain-specific language (DSL) not HCL.